urme-b/PulseShift/research/data/README.md

 (`active_hour == True`): 24,354 hours, split 16,150 (2022–2023, train) / 8,204 (2024, test).
 The
 within-day air-quality estimator uses the 881 of 1,096 days that carry genuine intraday AQI variation.

+`pm25` (raw PM2.5) is provided for downstream reuse and reproducibility; the model and analysis use the composite `aqi`, so `pm25` is published but not consumed here.

 ## Columns (31)

 | Column | Type | Unit / values | Description | Source |